noi-techpark/java-boilerplate/README.md

 - Java JDK 1.8 or higher (e.g. [OpenJDK](https://openjdk.java.net/))
 - [Maven](https://maven.apache.org/) 3.x

-For a ready to use Docker environment with all prerequisites already installed and prepared, you can check out the [Docker Environment](#docker-environment) section.
+For a ready to use Docker environment with all prerequisites already installed and prepared, you can check out the [Docker environment](#docker-environment) section.

 ### Source code